sumidhakp123/Instagram-Clone/README.md

 # KPIs
  1. We want to reward our users who have been around the longest.
 Find the 5 oldest users.
 2. What day of the week do most users register on?
-We need to figure out when to schedule an ad campgain 3.We want to target our inactive users with an email campaign.
-Find the users who have never posted a photo 4.We're running a new contest to see who can get the most likes on a single photo.
+We need to figure out when to schedule an ad campgain
+3. We want to target our inactive users with an email campaign.
+Find the users who have never posted a photo
+4. We're running a new contest to see who can get the most likes on a single photo.
 WHO WON??!!
-5.Our Investors want to know...
+5. Our Investors want to know...
      How many times does the average user post?
-Total number of photos/total number of users 6.User ranking by postings higher to lower
+Total number of photos/total number of users
+6. User ranking by postings higher to lower
 7.Total Posts by users.
 8.Total numbers of users who have posted at least one time.
 9.A brand wants to know which hashtags to use in a post.
 What are the top 5 most commonly used hashtags?